Library Media Course Descriptions

-Study the use of instructional media, K-12.
-Instructional design; criteria for quality print and nonprint media.
-Production of instructional media including slide and tape presentations, video recordings, and advanced techniques for overhead transparencies, graphic techniques, and uses of computers and technology in production.
-Effective use of instructional equipment and technology.
-Research of education technology and communication.
+Study the use of instructional media for K-12 including instructional design and criteria for quality print and non-print media.
+Learn graphic techniques and uses of computers and technology in production of instructional media.
+Research current practices in library and classroom instruction and communication.
 Prerequisite: CI 432 and LIB 428/528

 LIB 541 Reference and Information Systems and Services (4 credits)

 An analysis of reference services and procedures.
 Study of print, nonprint, and electronic database reference sources to include bibliographic tools, indexes, encyclopedias, ready references, biographic tools, geographical tools, dictionaries, government documents, and specialized materials.
 Research in reference services and technological delivery systems.
 Prerequisite: LIB 428/528